danjperron/PIO_parallel_bus/README.md

 cmake ..
 make

-just copy the p_bus.uf2 to the pico in load mode  or use the opencd method.
+just copy the p_bus.uf2 to the pico in load mode  or use the openocd method.